umccr/htsget-rs/htsget-config/README.md

 them.
 When the client receives byte ranges from htsget-rs and concatenates them, the output bytes will be Crypt4GH encrypted, and will need to be decrypted before they can be read.
 All file formats (BAM, CRAM, VCF, and BCF) are supported using Crypt4GH.

-To use this feature, an additional config option called `object_type` under `resolvers.storage` is required, which allows specifying the private and public keys:
+To use this feature, additional config under `resolvers.storage` is required to specify the private and public keys:

 | Option                 | Description                                                                                                                                                              | Type              | Default |
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|---------|